49ers win 1st playoff game in 6 years, 27-10 over Vikings

 ”That was the No. 1 emphasis all week,” defensive lineman Nick Bosa said of the Minnesota running game. ”We knew we were facing probably the best back we’ve faced all year with Dalvin, and we knew we had to earn the right to pass rush.
 So, that’s what we did.
 We took the run as serious as we could, shut it down and then we ate.”

-Cook was held to 18 yards on nine carries as the Niners defense was back to its dominant early season form thanks in part to the return from injuries of defensive end Dee Ford, linebacker Kwon Alexander and safety Jaquiski Tartt.

-“It was huge to have those guys back,” defensive lineman Arik Armstead said.
-“They’re leaders on our team, talented players, they make big plays for us.
-We were missing some pieces out there, but to get those guys back, we hit back on all cylinders.”

-San Francisco had six sacks and held Minnesota to 147 yards for the game with a large chunk coming on two late garbage-time drives.
+San Francisco had six sacks and held Minnesota to 81 yards until late in the fourth quarter.

 TAKE IT AWAY

-Eric Kendricks intercepted a pass from Garoppolo late in the first half to give the Vikings the ball at the San Francisco 29.
-Minnesota couldn’t capitalize with Dee Ford getting a third-down sack in his return to the lineup from a hamstring injury.
-Dan Bailey’s 39-yard field goal cut the Niners lead to 14-10 at the half.
+Eric Kendricks intercepted a passfrom Garoppolo late in the first half to give the Vikings the ball at the San Francisco 29.
+Minnesota couldn’t capitalize with Ford getting a third-down sackin his return to the lineup from a hamstring injury.
+Dan Bailey’s 39-yard field goalcut the Niners lead to 14-10 at the half.
 The interception was the 19th turnover this season by Garoppolo, who had the most giveaways in the regular season of any player who made the playoffs.

 BURNED AGAIN